 Intermap uses its proprietary NEXTMap® database, together with third party data, to create geospatial solutions for its customers.
-The Company has been actively transitioning its NEXTMap program from primarily an internally created IFSAR radar-only dataset to an aggregated dataset of IFSAR-derived data and third-party data collected by multiple sensor technologies, including light detection and ranging (LiDAR), photogrammetry, satellite, and other available sources.
-The NEXTMap database also includes information such as 3D city models, census data, real-time traffic, outdoor advertising assets, weather related hazards, points of interest, cellular towers, flood models and wildfire models.
-The Company has many years of experience aggregating data derived from a number of different sensor technologies and data sources.
+The NEXTMap database an aggregated dataset of IFSAR-derived data and third-party data collected by multiple sensor technologies, including light detection and ranging (LiDAR), photogrammetry, satellite, and other available sources.
+The NEXTMap database also includes information such as 3D city models, census data, weather related hazards, points of interest, cellular towers, flood models and wildfire models.
+The Company has many years of experience aggregating and maintaining data derived from a number of different sensor technologies and data sources.

 Intermap uses its NEXTMap database to build solutions for specific vertical markets, where the end user needs answers related to their business, rather than geospatial data.
-Insurance is the first vertical market in which Intermap has generated revenue from software and solutions.
+Insurance is the first vertical market in which Intermap has generated measurable revenue from software and solutions.
 InsitePro is insurance underwriting software offered to evaluate risk, and is gaining market share in North America, while Intermap's Czech office generates revenue with software and services to the entire national insurance market in that country.
-The Company licenses its software and solutions to customers either on a feefor-service contract basis or through annual subscription licenses.